AllenInstitute/swdb_2023/databook/microns-em/key-tables.md

   - A table indicating which neurons have been proofread on their axons or dendrites.
 * - `proofreading_strategy`
   - 1039
-  - A reference table on “proofreading_status_public_release” indicating what axon proofreading strategy was executed on each neuron. (see methods)
+  - A reference table on “proofreading_status_public_release” indicating what axon proofreading strategy was executed on each neuron.
 * - `proofreading_edits`
   - 121,271
-  - A csv file indicating the number of edits on every segment_id associated with a nucleus in the volume.
+  - A table containing the number of edits on every segment_id associated with a nucleus in the volume.
 * - `aibs_column_nonneuronal_ref`
   - 542
-  - Cell type reference annotations from a human expert of non-neuronal cells located amongst the column defined by.2
+  - Cell type reference annotations from a human expert of non-neuronal cells located amongst the Minnie Column.
 * - `allen_v1_column_types_slanted_ref`
   - 1,357
-  - Neuron cell type reference annotations from human experts of neuronal cells located amongst the column defined by.2
+  - Neuron cell type reference annotations from human experts of neuronal cells located amongst the Minnie Column.
 * - `allen_column_mtypes_v1`
   - 1,357
   - Neuron cell type reference annotations from data driven unsupervised clustering of neuronal cells